nathan-dykstra/gcal-notion-integration/README.md

   - Sync updates from Notion to Google Calendar: `python updateGCal.py`
   - Sync update from Google Calendar to Notion: `python updateNotion.py`
 - If you choose not to add date range restrictions, the sync will take a lot longer depending on how many calendar events you have (I ran the program without any date range restrictions, which imported almost 500 Google Calendar events to Notion.
 It worked fine, but took 5-10 minutes to complete).
-  - This is one of the reasons why I recommend only doing a full sync without date restrictions the first time you run the program.
 - If you add new attendees to an event in Notion, just make sure to change the colour to "Light gray."
 - You don't need to specify the event creator in Notion.
-This is filled out automatically with the creator of the Google Calendar event (so even if you specify your own creator, it will be overwritten with the actual Google Calendar event creator).
+This is filled out automatically with the creator of the Google Calendar event.
 - Just like your Google apps, you'll have to re-authenticate your Google account every few weeks.
   - You can manually re-authenticate by running `python gCalApiToken.py`, just like you did when you set it up.
   - If you are running the program manually, then it should prompt you to follow a URL to re-authenticate your Google account which will give you a code to paste back into the command prompt/terminal.
   - If you scheduled the program, then you will notice that the code isn't running and your events aren't syncing.
 You'll have to manually run the program once, and follow the steps in the bullet point above.
-    - I'll try to figure out if it's possible to make it notify you somehow when this happens.
 - You'll notice that several properties are hidden by default in the Notion calendar event pages.
 They help facilitate the sync and are updated automatically when running the program.
 Please do not edit the content of those properties, or the program might not function correctly!